lucapette/web/main/content/writing/improve-fakedata-performance-for-fun.md

          0     0% 98.47%      5.76s 97.79%  internal/poll.(*FD).Write
 ```

-So there's other things going on but fakedata spends almost 98% of its time
+There are other things going on but fakedata spends almost 98% of its time
 writing to standard output.

 If you're looking to go deeper into profiling, [The Busy Developer's Guide to Go